 These Title IX grievance procedures apply only to complaints (defined in Section IV below) alleging sex discrimination, including sex-based harassment, in the School's education programs or activities.

-Sex discrimination includes discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.
+Sex discrimination includes discrimination on the basis of sex stereotypes, sex characteristics, or pregnancy or related conditions.

 Sex-based harassment is a form of sex discrimination and means sexual harassment and other harassment on the basis of sex, including: